Nationals vs. Mets Player Props Betting Odds

 |3

-Bet on player props for Keibert Ruiz, Jeimer Candelario or other Nationals players with DraftKings Sportsbook.
+Bet on player props for Jeimer Candelario, Keibert Ruiz or other Nationals players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!